danielm-LCWC/danielm-LCWC/README.md

 - 👋 Hi, I’m @danielm-LCWC
 - 👀 I’m interested in gaming and music
-- 🌱 I’m currently learning Digital at lakes college
+- 🌱 I’m currently learning Lvl 2 Digital at lakes college

 <!---
 danielm-LCWC/danielm-LCWC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.